The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 It took officials in Flint, Michigan more than a year to discover that a treatment plant error caused dangerous levels of lead to leach from old underground service lines.
 Undetectable at the source, it nonetheless poured from Flint-area taps, poisoning scores of children.

-Types of Drinking Water Test Kits
+Types of Testing Kits

 Popular types include: